Winnipeg Rifles: History

 Junior football in Winnipeg dates back to the 1920s, with the formation of the Manitoba Junior Football League.
 In 1953, teams from Winnipeg began playing in the CJFL, the most successful being the Winnipeg Rods, who won three championships.
 Those teams would eventually fold or merge.
 The Winnipeg Hawkeyes were the last Winnipeg-based team prior to the Rifles, folding in 1996.

 In 1999, an effort to bring back a team to Winnipeg was headed by James Ladd (Manitoba Football Hall of Fame inductee).
 The team began play in the CJFL in 2002, playing out of Canad Inns Stadium.
 From 2013 to 2019, the Rifles began to play out of IG Field.
 As of the 2021 season, home games are played at Maple Grove Rugby Park in St. Vital.

+Since 2016 and Geordie Wilson's takeover of the program; the Winnipeg Rifles have a 23-54 Regular season record and 0–5 playoff record.